 The advent of the Internet has made it possible to share one's work with virtually the whole world.
 To me, this form of sharing has two separable aspects.
-First, there is notion of posting information in hopes of contacting others interested in the same people.
-Then, there is the idea of sharing what you have found for the benefit of whoever might enjoy finding it.
+The first is posting information in hopes of contacting others interested in the same people.
+The other is the sharing what you have found for the benefit of whoever might enjoy finding it.
 While some prefer to combine these two ideas, I think it's better to keep them separate.
 Doing so resolves the frequently heard concern that "my research isn't ready to be published," which then results in missing out on opportunities for potentially rewarding contacts with other researchers.

 For family lines in which I'm actively involved in research, I post limited information in hopes of making connections with other researchers, resulting in two-way sharing.
-In order to encourage those connections I post only minimum information – birth, marriage, and death dates and places, and limited source details – and state that more is available, then invite communication.
+In order to encourage those connections I post only minimum information – birth, marriage, and death dates and places, and limited source details – and state that more is available and invite communication.
 When I receive such contacts I respond as outlined above.
 I highly recommend posting selected data in this fashion.
 I've made quite a number of connections this way, a few of them very valuable.

 For my own site I find a site based on Second Site's bullet formats works well.
 I call this the "Outline" section of my website, which is produced with Second Site, as described in my article on Minimalist Style Web Pages.
 For a sample of the results, see the Outline Section of my family history website.